UK police seek gang behind '200 million pound' heist

 They then abseiled down to the vault and smashed their way in, an unnamed source told the paper.

-Police gave no details of what was stolen but the Sun said the haul could be as much as 200 million pounds, dwarfing the amounts taken in Britain's previous biggest heists.
+Police gave no details of what was stolen but the Sun said the haul could be as much as 200 million pounds ($300 million), dwarfing the amounts taken in Britain's previous biggest heists.

 "Robbery at one of the biggest safe deposits in Hatton Garden over the Easter weekend," London gemologist Thelma West wrote on Twitter.
 "The loss is Huge."

-She said a lot of jewellers and dealers leave their stock in safe deposits over holiday periods.
+She said a lot of jewelers and dealers leave their stock in safe deposits over holiday periods.

 Diamond expert Lewis Malka, who owns a business in Hatton Garden, tweeted: "Big robbery at one of the safe deposits in Hatton Garden over the Easter weekend.
 Not good news for a lot of dealers."